 - Now is the time to start waking up containers from winter storage including spring bulbs and fig trees.
 This explains the process.

 - Start your early spring vegetable garden.
 Quick-growing veggies including leafy greens and peas are ideal choices.
+And don’t forget the fast-growing flowering annuals.

 - If you’re sowing tiny seeds, consider making seed tapes.